Gissela0611/JS-TEST-TDD-Exercises/README.md

 Small coding exercises to learn Test Driven Development technique.

 Set up
-1 - Clone this project running git clone   ............in your terminal.
+1 - Clone this project running git clone   https://github.com/Gissela0611/JS-TEST-TDD-Exercises.git in your terminal.
 If you haven't git installed can simply download it and unzip it.

 2 - Install all project dependencies with npm install or yarn install command.